-Cloud storage wins handily when it comes to accessibility.
-To transfer files to and from the cloud, all you need is an Internet connection.
+Cloud storage and backup technology wins handily when it comes to accessibility.
+To transfer files to and from the cloud, all you need is an internet connection.
 Want to transfer files like photos from your smartphone or tablet?
 You can do it from anywhere, even without Wi-Fi if you have a generous mobile data plan.

-Many cloud providers now use virtually uncrackable 256-bit AES encryption to protect your data before it even leaves your devices.
-Some of these services go even further by offering zero-knowledge encryption—meaning that only you know your encryption key.
-So even if a hacker got their hands on your data, they wouldn’t be able to unlock it.
+Many secure cloud systems now use virtually uncrackable 256-bit AES (Advanced Encryption Standard) encryption to protect your data before it even leaves your devices.
+Some services go even further by offering zero-knowledge encryption—meaning that only you know your encryption key.
+This in turn means that even if a hacker got their hands on your data, they wouldn’t be able to unlock it.

 One of the biggest advantages to cloud storage is that you can keep your files backed up all the time.
 That’s thanks to sync technology, which runs in the background on your devices and automatically uploads any new or modified files to your storage space.
 There’s no need to worry about forgetting to back up your files for weeks on end.